lucasvale/payever-test/README.md

 The api is running on: localhost:3000

-the RabbitMQ web client is running on: localhost:15672
+The RabbitMQ web client is running on: localhost:15672

-you can find a postman collection at .docs folder!
+You can find a postman collection at .docs folder!

 ## Running the app